despot/migration-tool/src/main/resources/use-docker.md

 1. Return to the Eureka Dashboard in your browser and refresh the screen.
 You should see that `COUNTRY-SERVICE` is now registered.

-1. In a second browser tab, go to http://localhost:2222.
-This is the web interface you just deployed and you should be able to view, list and search for account information.
+1. In a second browser tab, go to http://192.168.99.100:2222/countries/getAll.
+This is the web interface you just deployed and you should be able to view the countries information.